 - Enable Use SSL and import the required SSL certificate file.

-Update the validity period of an SSL CA certificate
+Update the validity period of an SSL certificate

-- Update Validity causes the RDS instance to restart.
+- The Update Validity operation causes your RDS instance to restart.
 Proceed with caution.

-- After you update the validity period, you must download and configure the SSL CA certificate again.
+- After you perform the Update Validity operation, you must download the required SSL certificate file and configure the SSL certificate again.